mictian/mictian.github.io/source/_posts/2018-07-31-types-or-not-types-md.md

 That leads me to Functional Programming (actually still does, I am still learning it).

 ## Aha-moment
 I don't think I will forget it any time soon.
-I had just started working on a new company and I was trying to catch-up with the hole company structure.
+I had just started working on a new company and I was trying to catch-up with the whole company structure.
 One day when I was just arriving, a Business Analyst approached to me and told me, "the team XXX deployed a new version of their API and now the feature XXX does not work any more in production".
 At that moment, I didn't know about the team, the feature, nor anything else what he was talking about.

 Note: Hold on before you jump, I know.
 There are a million things totally unrelated with OOP neither types that must have catch this problem much earlier.